nifty-swift/Nifty-demo/README.md

 let x = A-/B   // or, mldivide(A, B)
 ```

-Calling `print(x)` displays the following (Note that the output matrix was given a name based on the inputs' names and the transform applied--all Nifty functions do this by default!):
+Calling `print(x)` displays the following (note that the output matrix was given a name based on the inputs' names and the transform applied--all Nifty functions do this by default!):

 ```
 mldivide(A, B):